 The Russians could have sailed through any one of three possible straits to enter the Sea of Japan and reach Vladivostok, that is, La Pérouse, Tsugaru, and Tsushima.

-The only worry for the Imperial Japanese Navy was where should they capture and intercept the Baltic Feet.
+Where should they capture and intercept the Baltic Feet?

 Mikasa is a pre-dreadnought battleship built for the Imperial Japanese Navy.

 This time, Admiral Tōgō had a good opinion of Akiyama, because Akiyama once had predicted precisely the route of the Russian squadron.